The other day I learned some troubling news about an old friend.

 In the event that cries from the Tinker fans fall on deaf ears, a halfhearted attempt to appease fans who will miss the ballpark by creating a new Tinker Field a few hundred yards away on the site of a current softball field has been floated by local officials.

-If the wrecking ball does come, Tinker Field will become the third ballpark I attended games at to be torn down.
-Despite missing Memorial Stadium in Baltimore and Baseball City Stadium in Haines City, Florida the loss of Tinker Field hits the hardest.
+If the wrecking ball does come, Tinker Field will become the third ballpark where I attended games at to be torn down.
+Despite missing Memorial Stadium in Baltimore, and Baseball City Stadium in Haines City, Florida, the loss of Tinker Field hits the hardest.

-Tinker Field was also where I met the late Earl Weaver on the third base line.
+Tinker Field was also where I walked onto the field before an Orlando Juice game and met the late Earl Weaver on the third base line.

 I met many other players at Tinker Field through the years with some of them making it to the Majors and others relegated to a career of being bused from game to game in the Minor Leagues.

-While I saw numerous Spring Training games at Tinker Field it was Minor League Baseball that really grabbed my attention and stoked the desires of younger me to work in sports promotions at a ballpark.
+Although I saw numerous Spring Training games at Tinker Field, it was Minor League Baseball that really grabbed my attention and stoked the desires of younger me to work in sports promotions at a ballpark.

 During our trips to Tinker Field my mom and I were often joined for a few innings by team president Pat Williams, who was also the General Manager of the Orlando Magic at the time, and I used to think how cool it would be to be a team executive getting paid to watch baseball.